All Episodes

 I truly do.

-Um, I like the longevity benefits.
+I like the longevity benefits.

 I like the fact that it has such great anti-inflammatory properties.

-Like the people who literally came up with that literally said, our bad, that shit ain't true.
+Like that whole gluten intolerance thing, like the people who literally came up with that literally said are bad.

 Yeah, people are still running around with it.

-Oh gluten, no, you're either fucking celiac or you're not bitch.
+No, you're either fucking celiac or you're not bitch.

-Now, here's what happens gluten is comprised of amino acids that your body just can't fucking digest.
+Now, here's what happens: gluten is comprised of amino acids that your body just can't fucking digest.

-So you're you're having issues with inflammation and other things that are simply because you're eating a highly indigestible food.
+So you're having issues with inflammation and other things that are simply because you're eating a highly indigestible food.

 I can eat a certain amount of, for example, for me, I can eat my morning toast.